Doctor Medical Negligence Solicitors - Injury Compensation Claim Lawyers

 Our solicitors specialise in medical negligence compensation claims against negligent doctors.
 If you have been injured as a result of negligent medical treatment, you should seek legal advice as soon as possible.
-Time limits apply to compensation claims, and it is important that you seek legal advice as soon as you become aware that you may have been injured or suffered some other harm or loss as a result of a doctor's actions or omissions.
+Time limits apply to compensation claims, and it is important that you seek legal advice as soon as you become aware that you may have been injured or suffered some other harm or loss as a result of a doctor's medical negligence.
 Compensation may also be available to family members who have lost a loved one as a result of medical negligence.

 Doctor Duty of Care